 h.
-All personnel, medical, dental, and other required documents must be provided to each Soldier before they depart the unit (see DA Form 5123 and AR 600-8-105 (North Atlantic Treaty Organization (NATO) travel orders)). i.
-Processing requirements for transition from active duty include:
+All personnel, dental, and other required documents must be updated and provided to each Soldier before they depart the unit (see DA Form 5123 and AR 600-8-105 (North Atlantic Treaty Organization travel orders)).

+i.
+Out-Processing requirements for transition from active duty include:

-(1) Soldiers transitioning are required to have a DD Form 2648 (Test) (Pre-separation Counseling Checklist for Active Component (AC) Service members) or DD Form 2648-1 (Transition Assistance Program Checklist for Deactivating/Demobilizing National Guard and Reserve Service Members) (RC undergoing release from active duty) completed to ensure full Veterans Opportunity to Work (VOW) and career readiness standards (CRS) compliance at the supporting TAP center.
+(1) Soldiers transitioning are required to have a DD Form 2648 (Preseparation Counseling Checklist For Active Component (AC), Active Guard Reserve (AGR), Active Reserve (AR) Full Time Support (FTS), and Reserve Program Administrator (RPA) Service members) for Deactivating/Demobilizing National Guard and Reserve Service Members (RC undergoing release from active duty) completed to ensure full Veterans Opportunity to Work (VOW) and career readiness standards (CRS) compliance at the supporting Transition Assistance Program (TAP) Center.

-(2) Soldiers (Active Army and RC) processing for transition will be out-processed per this regulation and issued a DD Form 214 (Certificate of Release or Discharge from Active Duty), as appropriate, per AR 635-8.
-Soldiers being released from active duty to USAR and ARNG will receive a DD Form 214 prior to their departure.
-This requirement cannot be waived.
+(2) Soldiers (Regular Army and RC) processing for transition will be out-processed per this regulation, and as appropriate, per AR 635-8.

-(3) Soldiers transitioning from active duty must clear the required activities listed on DA Forms 137-1 and 137-2.
-If DA Forms 137-1 and 137-2 are not completed as indicated, and there is not sufficient time to obtain the required proof of clearance, 45 percent of the Soldier's final pay will be withheld pending debt verification and payment.
+(3) Soldiers transitioning from active duty must clear the required activities listed on DA Form 137-1 and DA Form 137-2.
+If DA Form 137-1 and DA Form 137-2 are not completed as indicated, and there is not sufficient time to obtain the required proof of clearance, 45 percent of the Soldier's final pay will be withheld pending debt verification and payment.
 Any remaining pay entitlements will be forwarded to the Soldier after transition.